 Tibet travel permit is a must for all international tourists including UK tourists for visiting Tibet.
 To get it, you need to depend on a legitimate local Tibet tour operator.
 As long as you book our Tibet tour, we offer free Tibet permit application service.
 You are expected to send your scanned photos of your passport and Chines Visa page and your photos to us for Tibet Permit application.
 Do send your travel documents to us ahead of time (at least 20 days before tour starts).
 If you plan to enter Tibet from Nepal, then both Tibet Permit and Group Tourist Visa are needed.
 Our staff in Kathmandu will help you get the latter.
 So, just tell us your travel date, activities and preferences, our travel consultants will work with you to customize your Tibet tour.

-Most Popular Join-in Tibet Small Group Tour Packages for British Tourists
+Most Popular Tibet Tour Packages from United Kingdom

 For British travelers who take a keen interest in enjoying the Lhasa to Kathmandu overland trip and exploring Chinese, Tibetan and Nepali culture and attractions, we handpick the top-rated China Tibet Nepal tour packages for you.
 You may easily choose the different gateway cities to enter Tibet and travel smoothly amid China, Tibet, and Nepal.